-How to acquire and retain patients in dentistry?
+How to improve patient retention in dentistry?

 Initial days of starting a practice are exciting.
 There are new patients who are happy to discover your practice and who you are happy to connect with.
 Over time, the new patient numbers start falling.
 One of the reasons for this is that when you start a practice, there is naturally some marketing associated with it, at least by way of people noticing your practice.
 Once that group of people gets exhausted, most practices fail to maintain numbers to acquire new patients.
 It becomes necessary to actively market your practice to keep new patients coming in.